 Here’s an example:

-Why are Motion Graphics Explainer Videos Popular?
+Examples of Motion Graphics Explainer Videos

-What other Styles are There?
+What other options are there?